wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Gradients.md

 			It indicates both the direction and the rate of the steepest ascent of the function.
 				The concept of a gradient is fundamental in multivariable calculus and has applications in various fields such as physics, engineering, and optimization.

-The gradient of a scalar function $f$, denoted as $\nabla f$, is a [[Abstract Mathematical Spaces#Vector Fields|vector field]] that points in the direction of the greatest rate of increase of the function.
+[[Mapping#Derived from Scalar Functions (General Sense)|The Gradient of a Scalar Function]] $f$, denoted as $\nabla f$, is a [[Abstract Mathematical Spaces#Vector Fields|vector field]] that points in the direction of the greatest rate of increase of the function.
+	The gradient is constructed from the partial derivatives of the scalar field.
-	The [[Components of Motion|components]] of those produced Vectors are the [[Partial Derivatives|Partial Derivatives]] of the Scalar Function $f$ as each input variable changes (i.e. in respect to each input variable).
+		I.e. The [[Components of Motion|components]] of those produced Vectors are the [[Partial Derivatives|Partial Derivatives]] of the Scalar Function $f$ as each input variable changes (i.e. in respect to each input variable).
 			Therefore, the Gradient of the Scalar Function is a set of Vectors each composed of the Partial Derivatives (as Vector components)
 $$\LARGE \nabla f = \left< \frac{\partial f}{\partial x_1}, \frac{\partial f}{\partial x_2}, \ldots, \frac{\partial f}{\partial x_n} \right> $$
 $$\LARGE \nabla f(x,y,z) = \begin{pmatrix} \frac{\partial}{\partial_x}f(x,y,z)\\ \frac{\partial}{\partial_y}f(x,y,z) \\ \frac{\partial}{\partial_z}f(x,y,z)\end{pmatrix}$$
 	$\LARGE \nabla$ is the [[#Nabla Operator ($ nabla$)|Nabla Operator]].
 		The magnitude of the gradient vector $|\nabla f (\mathbf{p})|$ represents the greatest rate of increase of $f$ at $\mathbf{p}$
+- **Scalar Field as the Starting Point**:
+	- We begin with a scalar field, which is a function $f$ that assigns scalar values to points in space.
+- **Gradient as Derived Vector Field**:
+	- The gradient $\nabla f$ is a vector field derived from the scalar field $f$.
+	- Each component of the gradient vector is a partial derivative of the scalar field with respect to one of the coordinates.

 ### Gradient Over the Domain (Vector Field)
 When you compute the gradient at every point in the domain of the function $f$, you get a vector field.